MakeSchool-Tutorials/Habitual-Swift4/P05-Building-a-Custom-Cell/content.md

 We need a way to tell the `UITableView` to use our new cell instead of the default cell.
 To do that we register the XIB file in the view controller that has the `UITableView`.

-Add the following code to `HabitTableViewCell`
+First, add the following code to `HabitTableViewCell`

 ```
 // Set the identifier for the custom cell